 When a breast is surgically removed, the nipple and areola are not spared.
 To recreate this area, skin and muscle tissues are grafted and formed to look like a nipple while the areola is achieved by tattooing.
 This is done when the breast reconstruction has fully healed.

 Breast reconstruction uses general anesthesia, and the patient is often required to stay in a hospital if done simultaneously with the mastectomy.
 Patients who have flap surgeries sometimes stay up to 5 days for monitoring.
 There will be discomfort and pain within the first week, and the patient may feel disoriented with the newly formed chest.
 Temporary drain tubes and bandages are placed to assist in healing.
 It can be unnerving to go through a major body change; however, patients find it gratifying and relieving that they are able to once again look and feel normal as they start their new journey towards becoming a cancer survivor.

+Schedule an appointment for a customized consultation with Dr. Beck to determine the cost of your procedure.
 While most cosmetic procedures are not covered by insurance, breast reconstruction as part of cancer treatment is usually covered.
 The Women’s Health and Cancer Rights Act of 1997 allows the recovering cancer patient to undergo the surgery and apply insurance coverage towards the total cost.
 It is difficult to place an actual dollar amount towards this surgery as many factors are involved.
 Our billing and insurance coordinator will work to define the costs and confirm benefits that may apply.